Germinating the seeds

 Watering -- Once the seedlings are a month old, you may stop keeping the soil surface moist at all times.
 Aim to keep the rest of the soil evenly moist (but not soggy).

 Lighting -- The plant likes filtered sun or bright shade + morning sun.
 Protect it from strong afternoon sun.

 Transplanting -- When the seedlings are 2 months old, repot to a larger container about 1 quart (1 liter) in size.
 Water the soil before repotting, to keep the soil ball from breaking apart, which can damage the roots.
 Protect from direct sun the first week after repotting.

 Climate -- It seems to prefer conditions favored by intermediate-temperature Orchids, which is to say about 65 to 75 degrees F (18-24 C) during the day, and 60 to 70 F (16-21 C) at night.
 I have no experience with it in hotter conditions, but it's possible that high heat might stress it, especially if nights are warm.
 It tolerates cool conditions, but i don't think it can survive frost.
 It grows well indoors in higher humidity (above 50%).
 I have not tried growing it at lower humidity.
-If you find that it suffers in lower humidity, consider using an ultrasonic humidifier.
+If it seems to suffer from low humidity, consider using an ultrasonic humidifier.

 Strange Wonderful Things